Asabeneh/30-Days-Of-React/04_Day_Components/04_components.md

 const Button = () => <button style={buttonStyles}> action </button>
 ```

-The Button component is a dumb component because it does not take any parameter and we can not change the action text dynamically.
-We need to pass props to the button to change the value dynamically.
+The Button component is a dumb component, because it does not take any parameters and we cannot change the action text dynamically.
+We need to pass props to the button, to change the value dynamically.
 We will see props in the next section.
-Before we close today's lesson let's make another more functional component which displays a random hexadecimal number.
+Before we close today's lesson let's make another, more functional component, which displays a random hexadecimal number.

 ```js
 import React from 'react'